 General.
 In 1992, the Commission developed a comprehensive rail rapid transit system development plan (the "Rail System") which has been revised from time to time.
 The Rail System currently consists of four light rail lines: the Metro Blue Line, the Metro Green Line, the Metro Gold Line (including the Gold Line Eastside Extension) and the Exposition Line; and two heavy rail lines: Metro Red Line and the Metro Purple Line.
+The Rail System covers 105 miles and serves 93 stations, with weekday estimated ridership of more than 350,000.

 Metro Blue Line.
 The Metro Blue Line is an approximately 22 mile light rail line that extends from downtown Los Angeles, where it links to the Metro Red Line, to the City of Long Beach.
 The Metro Blue Line passes through portions of the cities of Los Angeles, Long Beach, Compton, Carson and other cities, and certain unincorporated areas of the County.
 The Metro Blue Line consists of a dual-track line with 22 stations, with a fleet of 54 articulated rail cars and a primary maintenance facility (which also supports vehicles from the Metro Green Line) and yard located in Long Beach adjacent to the Long Beach Freeway with a storage and maintenance capacity of 89 vehicles.
 Passenger service began in July 1990.
-The Metro Blue Line had estimated ridership of approximately 5.4 million for the fiscal quarter ended June 30, 2017.
+The Metro Blue Line had estimated ridership of approximately 5.6 million for the fiscal quarter ended December 31, 2017.

 Metro Green Line.
 The Metro Green Line is a 19.5-mile light rail line linking the El Segundo employment area near the Los Angeles International Airport to the City of Norwalk near the San Gabriel River Freeway.
 The Metro Green Line has 14 stations including a station that intersects the Metro Blue Line and one that provides passenger connections to the Harbor Freeway Transitway, an elevated busway developed by Caltrans.
-The Metro Green Line began operations in August 1995, and had estimated ridership of approximately 2.4 million for the fiscal quarter ended June 30, 2017.
+The Metro Green Line began operations in August 1995, and had estimated ridership of approximately 2.5 million for the fiscal quarter ended December 31, 2017.

 Metro Gold Line.
 The Metro Gold Line is a 13.7-mile light rail line which extends from downtown Los Angeles (where it links to the Metro Red Line) to the City of Pasadena.
 The Metro Gold Line consists of a dual-track line with 13 stations.
 The Metro Gold Line began operations in July 2003.
 The Gold Line Eastside Extension, which opened in November 2009, is a six-mile, dual track light rail system with eight new stations and one station modification.
 The system originates at Union Station in downtown Los Angeles, where it connects with the Metro Gold Line, traveling generally east to Pomona and Atlantic Boulevards through one of the most densely populated areas of the County.
-In March 2016, service began on an 11-mile extension of the Gold Line from Pasadena to Azuza.
-Estimated ridership for the entire Metro Gold Line was approximately 4.1 million for the fiscal quarter ended June 30, 2017.
+In March 2016, service began on an 11-mile extension of the Gold Line from Pasadena to Azusa.
+Estimated ridership for the entire Metro Gold Line was approximately 4.1 million for the fiscal quarter ended December 31, 2017.

-The Metro Gold Line is being further extended as discussed below under "FUTURE TRANSPORTATION PROJECTS - Gold Line Foothill Extension."
+The Metro Gold Line is being further extended as discussed below under "FUTURE TRANSPORTATION PROJECTS - Gold Line Foothill Extension.